alanszlosek/pimera/README.md

 PiMera hopes to be an end-to-end security/critter camera application, with a web UI for browsing recordings.

 The camera application (`mmal-version` folder) runs on Raspberry Pi computers that use the Rasperry Pi camera modules.
 It saves H264 video whenever motion is detected within the camera frame.
-I'm striving for 1640x1232 at 30fps (see note at end of this section), even on a Pi Zero W.
+I'm striving for 1640x1232 at 30fps on the following models: 3B, 3B+, 4, Pi Zero 2W.

 The processing scripts and video browsing UI use Python, MySQL, and JavaScript.
 These run on a dedicated server.